 Difference between motor driver with and without position sensor

-The starting and driving methods of motor can be roughly divided into two types: driving with position sensor and driving without position sensor.
+Many applications are controlled by the speed and torque of the motor, and the starting and driving methods of the motor can be roughly divided into two types: ① Driving with position sensor and ② Driving without position sensor.

-- Motor driving with position sensor: a motor driving method that requires sensors to detect the rotational speed and rotational position of the motor.
+① Motor driver with position sensor: Motor drive method that requires sensors to detect the rotation speed and position of the motor.

-Advantages of sensorless motor drive: It can be used to drive motors that cannot be physically equipped with sensors and motors exposed to adverse environments such as high temperature, water and oil.
+② Advantages of sensor-less motor driving: it can be used to drive motors that can not be physically equipped with sensors and motors exposed to adverse environments such as high temperature, water and oil.

-Disadvantages: Because of the poor performance at low speed due to the use of speed electromotive force, and the rotation position is estimated through the calculation of MCU, the overall response performance is poor.
-In addition, the estimation using motor current, voltage and motor parameters (R and L of motor winding) instead of position and rotation detection sensors will be affected by individual differences of motors.
+Disadvantages: Because the speed electromotive force is used to perform poorly at low speed, and the rotation position is estimated by MCU calculation, the overall response performance is poor.
+In addition, the estimation using motor current, voltage and motor parameters (R, L of motor winding) instead of position and rotation detection sensors will be influenced by individual motor differences.

-For sensorless driving, another method is to use the hard-wired logic special controller other than MCU to start with the external forced commutation signal, and then use the speed electromotive force as the position signal.
+For sensor-less driving, another method is to use the external forced commutation signal to start through a dedicated hard-wired logic controller other than MCU, and then use the velocity electromotive force as the position signal.